unoplatform/uno/doc/articles/features/windows-system.md

 ##### iOS

-Add any URL schemes passed to `QueryUriSupportAsync` as `LSApplicationQueriesSchemes` entries in your `Info.plist` file, otherwise it will return false:
+Add any URL schemes passed to `QueryUriSupportAsync` as `LSApplicationQueriesSchemes` entries in your `Info.plist` file, otherwise, it will return false:

 ```xml
 <key>LSApplicationQueriesSchemes</key>